Ferrari 250 MM: Racing

 The Ferrari 250 MM was used extensively in racing.
 Scoring many victories in Europe.
 The 250 MM was also successful in the United States with Phil Hill and in South America as well.

 The 250 MM had its first outing at the 1953 Giro di Sicilia.
-Three cars were entered, but non of them finished the race.
+Three cars were entered, but none of them finished the race.
 Paolo Marzotto had led the race until Enna, but then broke down.
 The first victory came from the North American race track.
 At the Pebble Beach round of the SCCA National Sports Car Championship.
 In the category for Sports over 1500 cc, Phil Hill drove his spyder to the first place.
 At the Mille Miglia race, the same year, the race the car was destined for, a total of eight cars were entered.
 Only one managed to finish at all.
 Giulio Cabianca and Gianfranco Roghi drove their spyder s/n 0282MM, to the ninth place overall and eighth in-class.
 Paolo Marzotto and Marino Marini held a third place before their Berlinetta burst into flames a few kilometers before the finish.

 At the 1953 edition of the Targa Florio, three 250 MMs were entered.
 Only one finished at the sixth place.
 Giulio Cabianca took it, driving for Scuderia Ferrari and using the same spyder as in the Mille Miglia.
-The Portuguese Grand Prix of 1953 brought 1-2 victory by José A. Nogueira Pinto and Casimiro de Oliveira.
+The Portuguese Grand Prix of 1953 brought 1–2 victory by José A. Nogueira Pinto and Casimiro de Oliveira.
 Both were driving Vignale-bodied cars.
 Out of four total cars that entered, others scored a fourth place and a DNF.
 At the GP Monza, the same year, Luigi Villoresi won in a Pinin Farina Berlinetta.
 Giuseppe Farina in a Vignale Spyder was third.
 He drove the same car as Cabianca before.
 A total of seven cars were entered on Monza.
 Others scored a fifth, sixth and ninth places and two DNFs.